Inactive Scholarships

 Stanoch Family Scholarship is established by UW political science alumnus John Stanoch.
 The scholarship will support a student with financial need, preferably from Minnesota.

 Steve Brenton Health Policy Scholar Award provides support to an undergraduate student majoring in Political Science in honor of alumnus Stephen Brenton (BA 76).
-Eligible candidates must be a declared Wisconsin resident, Political Science major with sophomore or higher status, with at least a 3.0 GPA.
-Preference will be given to students interested in health policy.
+Eligible candidates must be a declared Wisconsin resident, Political Science major with at least a 3.0 GPA and must have secured an internship in health policy (past or current).
 Applicants will be encouraged in their application letter to discuss any coursework, internships, employment, or research they have done related to health care policy.
-Applicants will also write a short essay (1000-3000 words) responding to a question/topic on a health care policy issue.
+Applicants will also write a short essay responding to a question/topic on a health care policy issue.

 If you have any questions about Political Science-specific scholarships, please contact Rachel Margolies at rachel.margolies@wisc.edu.